Exit, Voice, and Loyalty: Politics

-Applying the theory to employment relations
+Employment

 Hirschman's exit, voice, and loyalty analytical framework has underpinned important research within employment relations.
 Hirschman's insights that exit and voice are often, but not always, mutually exclusive and that loyalty will moderate a consumer's chances of voicing any misgivings are useful in explaining the link between workplace policies and outcomes.

 There are different forms of employee voice, including individual voice, such as employee surveys, and collective voice, typically unions, as well as combinations of them.
 Contrasting forms of voice have different degrees of power.
 An assumption that consumers have power underpins Hirschman's original framework.
 For instance, Hirschman argued that, in most instances, once consumers or 'customer-members' of an organization had voiced their concerns, decision makers within the selling organization could be expected to search for the sources of those misgivings and attempt to remedy the situation.

 In comparison to competitive consumer markets, the employment relationship requires a different approach to power as managers have more authority than lower level employees, leading to important implications for how exit, voice, and loyalty are treated within the employment context.
 For instance, in sharp contrast to Hirschman's argument that, where exit is possible, voice is likely to be determined by 'the extent to which customer-members are willing to trade off the certainty of exit against the uncertainties of an improvement in a deteriorated product', within the context of employment, how willing employees are to trade off the uncertainties and costs of exit against the certainties of staying will strongly influence employees' decisions to quit as well as to voice their opinions.
 Similarly, loyalty and voice are not positively related in the employment context.
 In Hirschman's original formulation, consumers with higher levels of loyalty are more likely to voice their preferences to the selling organization rather than stop buying a product or service (exit).
 However, employees who voice their concerns may be seen as disloyal or as a disruptive influence by managers leading loyal employees to remain silent.
 For this and other reasons, a concept of 'neglect' needs to supplement Hirschman's exit, voice, and loyalty framework within the employment context.).
 Alternatively, 'toleration' is sometimes applied to situations in which employees remain with the organization, aware of problems, yet do not voice concern or grievance.